ui-pttrns/ui-pttrns.github.io/README.md

 # ui-pttrns

 UI patterns library.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things to be properly installed on your computer.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with NPM)